 Governor Green is working with the local community to ensure those displaced by the fires are comfortable and not made homeless when West Maui reopens to visitors on October 8th.

 Discussions with hotels and short-term rental owners continue in order to address long-term housing needs, as hotels cannot house the survivors indefinitely.
-More than 1,400 displaced residents have been placed in vacation rentals in addition to almost 8,000 in hotel rooms and several hundred in Hawaii Housing Finance and Development Corp. units.
+More than 1,400 displaced residents have been placed in vacation rentals in addition to thousands of hotel rooms and several hundred in Hawaii Housing Finance and Development Corp. units.

 “People are not going to be displaced from hotels into a homeless state,” Governor Green said while stressing that tourism and recovery “go hand in hand.”